PADI Search and Recovery Diver

 What will I need?

 The PADI Advanced Open Water certification or equivalent is the prerequisite for the PADI Search and Recovery Diver Specialty.
-You can undertake this specialty as a PADI Open Water Diver as long as you also hold the PADI Underwater Navigator Specialty rating.
+You can also undertake this specialty as a PADI Open Water Diver as long as you also hold the PADI Underwater Navigator Specialty rating.

 All standard scuba equipment requirements are included in the price, less anything you should have from your AOW programme.